hippover/palmari/docs/data.rst

 Once you have set up your `TifPipeline <tif_pipeline>`_, you might want to run it on all your movies.
 To do so, simply run the following command.
 This will create in your experiment's directory a folder named after yout pipeline's name.
 The processing outputs will be written in this folder and loaded when needed.
+The pipeline's parameters will be saved in your Experiment's ``export_folder``.

 .. code-block:: python3